xanonDev/RestrictBypass/README.md

 8. click Run and enjoy

 ## page list
-1. 'Main page (/)' - This is main page of restrict bypass, used to enter links to websites
+1. `Main page (/)` - This is main page of restrict bypass, used to enter links to websites
-2. 'Bypass Request (/bypass?LinkToSiteBase64Encoded)' - This subpage proxies the link provided by the user
+2. `Bypass Request (/bypass?LinkToSiteBase64Encoded)` - This subpage proxies the link provided by the user
-3. 'File Proxer (/fileProxy?url=LinkToFileBase64Encoded)' - This subpage proxies the file like (image, json etc.) provided by the user
+3. `File Proxer (/fileProxy?url=LinkToFileBase64Encoded)` - This subpage proxies the file like (image, json etc.) provided by the user

 ## How it Works